 The land was first surveyed in 1855 but not subdivided until 1882 and was purchased by Florence Emily Thomas a descendent of Kyffin Thomas, newspaper proprietor and one of the original settlers in 1836.
 Florence Emily left it to her daughter Florence Gwyneth who married Rev Raymond Cornish and bequeathed the property to the NT in 1967.
-Raymond was the younger brother of Elsie Cornish one of Adelaide most respected garden designers in the 1920s and 30s.
+Raymond was the younger brother of Elsie Cornish, one of Adelaide's most respected garden designers in the 1920s and '30s.

 The Cornishes were followers of the Arts and Crafts Movement which was fashionable in the UK between 1880 and 1920.
-It was a reaction against the drop in standards of design and factory or mass-produced furnishing. (and a reaction to the vulgarity of many of the exhibits in the Great exhibition of 1851) They believed Utility must have precedence over Ornamentation.
+It was a reaction against the drop in standards of design and factory or mass-produced furnishing, (and a reaction to the vulgarity of many of the exhibits in the Great Exhibition of 1851).
+They believed Utility must have precedence over Ornamentation.
 Linked to social reform, they yearned for a return to the simpler way of life, country based rather than in industrialised cities, and in the importance of good craftsmanship and tradition.
-William Morris started making furniture and furnishings in 1861 combining traditional methods with designs based on flora and fauna motifs
+William Morris started making furniture and furnishings in 1861 combining traditional methods with designs based on flora and fauna motifs.

-Gertrude Jekyll was the most influential garden designer of the time and lived in Surrey.
-She purchased Munstead Wood in 1882 and then met and formed a partnership with Edwin Lutyens and together they designed many houses and gardens together.
-She wrote for Country Life magazine, was a friend of William Robinson, used wildflowers and developed woodland style gardens and colour themed herbaceous borders.
+Gertrude Jekyll was the most influential garden designer of the time and lived at Munstead Wood, Surrey.
+She formed a partnership with Edwin Lutyens and together they designed many houses and gardens.
+She wrote for Country Life magazine, was a friend of William Robinson and developed woodland style gardens and colour themed herbaceous borders.
 She was very shortsighted.
-She began as an artist, silver smith and a great embroideress but as her eyes deteriorated in her thirties, she turned increasingly to garden making and designing.
+She was an artist, silver smith and embroideress but as her eyes deteriorated in her thirties, she turned increasingly to garden making and designing.

 Elsie Cornish was born in 1870 and moved to North Adelaide in 1886 and into Palmer place in 1888 after her father died.
 Her mother died in 1913 and her sister in 1916.
-This is when, at age of 46, she began her career as a horticulturalist and garden designer but she had been doing some work as a jobbing gardener before this.
+This is when, at age 46, she began her career as a horticulturalist and garden designer.
 She was the older sister of Raymond, 14 years her junior.

-Significantly she lived two doors down from John Ednie Brown the State Forester and close to Sir Samuel Way who was a keen gardener who made his garden in the gardenesque style and gave all his books to the University including a number of Gertude Jekyll's books.
+She lived two doors down from John Ednie Brown, the State Forester, and close to Sir Samuel Way, a keen gardener, who made his garden in the gardenesque style and gave all his books to the University including a number of Gertrude Jekyll's books.